-5. User-Generated Content - Starbucks

-Whether you like or loathe them there's no doubt Starbucks pack a punch at Christmas with their marketing.
+Whether you like or loathe them there's no doubt Starbucks packs a punch at Christmas with their marketing.
 Their cute Christmas themed cups are oozing with Christmas spirit and it's something that everyone can be part of.
 They also, of course, provide the obligatory Christmas beverage that might even get the tea-drinking obsessives such as myself to sample an alternative.
 Well, it is Christmas after all.

 But the most impressive thing about their Christmas marketing is the buzz created with their user-generated content on Instagram.
 This is where people take photos of themselves with a Starbucks product and share on Instagram tagging Starbucks in.
 Starbucks can then choose to "regram" the photo.
 This means they get lots of free content.
 Is this something you could do, could you incentivise your purchases to post pictures of your products which they have purchased?

-### Amended text